Pavlogal/ezarr/README.md

   field: `chmod -R 775 "%F/"`.
 - You'll have to add indexers in Prowlarr by hand.
 Use Prowlarrs settings to connect it to the other -arr apps.

+### IMPORTANT IF USING NFS SHARES
+- NFS shares' permissions are mapped by user IDs.
+If you want to access a file as a client, your user ID needs to match the user ID of the owner (or group) of that file on the NFS server.
+Note that if you are a group member (and not the owner), having matching group IDs won't be enough, there also needs to be a corresponding user on the NFS server.
+The easiest way to make sure the users and groups are set up on both sides correctly is to run setup.sh on both your NFS server and your client.
+Preferably run it on the server first.
+If you are running this script on the client make sure that you temporarily enable -no-root-squash on your NFS server, as the script needs superuser privileges to run and by deafult on NFS the root user is mapped to nowhere to prevent abuse.

 ### SABnzbd External internet access denied message
 When you're trying to access SABnzbd the first time you'll come across the message `External internet access denied`.
 To fix this simple modify the `sabnzbd.ini` and change `inet_exposure` to